 Students enter their studies within the Social Work Program as an "intent to major" student through their sophomore year of study.
 Students apply for formal admission to the Social Work Program during their sophomore year.
 Once admitted, they are then invited to begin their practice concentration.
 During the student's junior year of study, they plan for their Field Internship.
 Social Work faculty assist the students arrange for the full-year, 420 hour Internship within the community.

 Educational Level of the Social Work Program:

-The Social Work Program of Lancaster Bible College received initial accreditation through the Council on Social Work Education (CSWE) in February, 2016.
+LBC | Capital's Bachelor of Social Work program received reaffirmation of its accreditation through the Council on Social Work Education (CSWE) in 2020.